 However, the problem lies sometimes within a process framework on how a task should be completed.
 When we restrict people by instructing them to work in a way that isn’t efficient or natural to them as an individual, we can create an environment of vulnerability amongst team members.
 Product lifecycle management has the potential to benefit all of those involved.
 A team can work efficiently as individuals within the team, enabling them to express themselves, and potentially teach each other new formats, while ensuring information is delivered in a consistent structure through a PLM system that management can receive in a uniformed manner.

-It’s a win-win situation to allow a person to be themselves within their working environment, and enables innovation that is a requirement of any brand moving with the times; but in order to move with the times, innovation and creativity must be at the heart of the people that get that product from concept to shelf.
+It’s a win-win situation to allow a person to be themselves within their working environment, and enables innovation which is a requirement of any brand moving with the times; but in order to move with the times, innovation and creativity must be at the heart of the people that get that product from concept to shelf.

-For a company to embrace the change that comes from moving with the times, a brand must encourage vulnerability within itself, and look beyond current, possibly dated processes, and dive deep into the future of product lifecycle management.
+For a company to embrace the change that comes from moving with the times, a brand must encourage vulnerability within itself, look beyond current, possibly dated processes, and dive deep into the future of product lifecycle management.
 Although a scary move, that vulnerable move could make more than just a shift in the process, one that improves the culture, allowing for further innovation, more creativity, and a positive change.